vtexdocs/dev-portal-content/docs/guides/Checkout/orders-2/create-a-regular-order-using-the-checkout-api.md

 }
 [/block]

-[block:callout]
-{
-  "type": "danger",
-  "body": "Make sure that all value-related fields match the information sent in [step four](doc:create-a-regular-order-using-the-checkout-api#4-place-the-order), when placing the order."
+>❗ Make sure that all value-related fields match the information sent in [step four](doc:create-a-regular-order-using-the-checkout-api#4-place-the-order), when placing the order.
-}
-[/block]

 ## 6. Request order processing

 Finally, you must request the processing of the order with the [Process order API request](https://developers.vtex.com/vtex-rest-api/reference/processorder).